Paul-Dempsey/GenericBlank/README.md

 3. Edit `res/Blank.svg` to give your blank module it's unique appearance.
 It's worthwhile reviewing the VCV Rack [Panel Guide](https://vcvrack.com/manual/Panel) for guidance on the design of the panel.

-If you want to publish your module to the library, see the information at he end of the [ Plugin Tutorial](https://vcvrack.com/manual/PluginDevelopmentTutorial).
+If you want to publish your module to the library, see the information at the end of the [ Plugin Tutorial](https://vcvrack.com/manual/PluginDevelopmentTutorial).

 I hope this was useful to you.